In this Article

 What Happens If Your Child Misses the Dose

 If you are worried that your toddler may have missed the vaccine at 9 months, don’t worry – you can still give it to her before she turns one.
-Moreover, TCV can be given to your child any time after the age of 2 years.
-Oral typhoid vaccine can be given after a child turns 6 years of age.
-Ask your paediatrician for more information.
+Moreover, TCV can be given to your child at any time.

 Generally, the typhoid vaccine does not have any serious side-effects.
 Contact your paediatrician in case of: